-- Shall complete a Donor Form and submit to the Personnel Services Department to be used as a source document to transfer their vacation hours to the recipient’s sick leave account.
+- Shall complete a Donor Form and submit to the Human Resources Department to be used as a source document to transfer their vacation hours to the recipient’s sick leave account.

-- Must complete a Leave of Absence Request Form (if not on Family Medical Leave at the time of the request) and be approved for such leave prior to using (or continuing to use) donated vacation leave hours.
+- Must complete a Compassionate Leave Request Form (if not on Family Medical Leave at the time of the request) and be approved for such leave prior to using (or continuing to use) donated vacation leave hours.

 - Must show proof of leave necessity at the time a leave of absence is requested.
-Documentation from the treating physician which states the absence is medically necessary shall be forwarded to the Personnel Services Department.
+Documentation from the treating physician which states the absence is medically necessary shall be forwarded to the Human Resources Department.
 Employees receiving donated leave must provide medical documentation every thirty (30) days to substantiate the continued need for leave donations.

 - Shall not directly or indirectly solicit, intimidate, threaten or coerce any employee into donating hours.